elegantchaos/Builder/README.md

 )
 ```

-I suspect that this would be preferable, but I wanted to start with something that didn't require modifying spm itself.
+I suspect that this would be preferable, but I wanted to start with something that didn't require modifying SwiftPM itself.

 ### Separate Package File

 Rather than living in the main `Package.swift` file, the configuration and tool information could live in its own file which lived alongside the main one.

-It could either have a standard name such as `Configure.swift` (which would require changes to spm), or it could live in a sub-folder, such as `Configure/Package.swift`.
+It could either have a standard name such as `Configure.swift` (which would require changes to SwiftPM), or it could live in a sub-folder, such as `Configure/Package.swift`.

 ### Custom Build Phases